 Overall, mini-split AC is a pretty ingenious system that allows for multi-zone use throughout your home.

-But mini-split AC isn’t the right solution for every house.
-If you live in a house with well-maintained ductwork, for example, a central air-source heat pump that can utilize your current ductwork is likely a better fit for your HVAC needs.
+But mini splits aren’t the right solution for every house.
+If you live in a house with well-maintained ductwork, for example, a central air-source heat pump that can utilize your current ductwork could be a better fit for your HVAC needs.

 Mini-split AC works both ways—it cools and heats your home

-Mini-split AC works brilliantly to cool your home, but—here’s the kicker—it can also transfer heat into your home, which means it performs the functions of both an air conditioner and heater.
+Mini splits work brilliantly to cool your home, but—here’s the kicker—they can also transfer heat into your home, which means they perform the functions of both an air conditioner and a heater.

 Is it time to replace your furnace or boiler?
 Learn what to consider when replacing old heating systems.

-Mini-split AC is more efficient than traditional heating and cooling systems
+Mini-split AC is more efficient than traditional single-zone HVAC

-Mini-splits are extremely kind to the planet, and they’re an incredible option if you’re trying to cut energy waste in your home, and especially if you use them to heat your home in winter
+Mini-split heat pumps are extremely kind to the planet, and they’re an incredible option if you’re trying to cut energy waste in your home, and especially if you use them to heat your home in winter.

 For a study of homes in the Northeast and Mid-Atlantic regions in the US, on average, houses that updated their HVAC system with a heat pump reduced their energy use by: